-A student who is placed on academic probation is eligible to re-enroll in the university while on probation.
-A student on academic probation is not eligible to receive a Letter of Permission for study at another post-secondary institution, and is not eligible to receive credit for any course taken at another post-secondary institution.
+A student who is placed on Academic Probation is eligible to re-enroll in the university while on probation.
+A student on Academic Probation will be limited to a maximum of nine (9) credits of study.
+A student on Academic Probation is not eligible to receive a Letter of Permission for study at another post-secondary institution, and is not eligible to receive credit for any course taken at another post-secondary institution.
 Some classes at NSCAD University (such as ARTS 4000 level courses) are not available to students on probation.